-- 1) Cashisinvestedinmarketablesecuritiesattheendoftheplanningperiodsayaweekoramonth. - 2) Cashinflows takeplacecontinuouslythroughouttheplanningperiod. - 3) Cashinflowsareofdifferentsizes. - 4) Cashinflows are not fully controllable by the management of firm. - 5) Saleofmarketablesecuritiesandothershortterminvestmentswillbeeffectedattheendoftheplanni ngperiod.
+- 1) Cashisinvestedinmarketablesecuritiesattheendoftheplanningperiodsayaweekoramonth. - 2) Cashinflows takeplacecontinuouslythroughouttheplanningperiod. - 3) Cashinflowsareofdifferentsizes. - 4) Cashinflows arenot fullycontrollablebythemanagement offirm. - 5) Saleofmarketablesecuritiesandothershortterminvestmentswillbeeffectedattheendoftheplanni ngperiod.

-The probability model prescribed the decision rule for the finance manager that the financemanager should go on investing in marketable securities from the opening cash balance until the ending cash balance will be below the optimum cash balance, where the ratio of the incremental net return per rupee of investment is equal to the incremental shortage cost perrupee.
+The probability model prescribed the decision rule for the finance manager that the financemanager should go on investing in marketable securities from the opening cash balance until the expectation, that the ending cash balance will be below the optimum cash balance, where the ratio of the incremental net return per rupee of investment is equal to the incremental shortage cost perrupee.